DouglasNeuroInformatics/Douglas_User_Documentation/docs/about_the_platform/index.md

 The Douglas Neuroinformatics Platform is a single-sign-on Ubuntu Linux based computer system.
-Originally the computing platform of the Douglas Cerebral Imaging Center (CIC), it has grown and generalized to meet the informatics needs of the Douglas Research Center as a whole.
+Originally the computing platform of the Douglas Cerebral Imaging Centre (CIC), it has grown and generalized to meet the informatics needs of the Douglas Research Centre as a whole.

 ## Hardware